rahim-khan-iitg/rahim-khan-iitg/README.md

 - 🌱 I'm currently learning Natural Language Processing and Deep Learning.
 - 💼 I'm open to new opportunities and collaborations.
 - 💬 You can ask me about Machine Learning Alorithms ,Deep Learning ,NLP ,Cloud Computing ,Web Development and also Mathematics😊.
-- 😄 Pronouns: [mention your preferred pronouns].
+- 😄 Pronouns: He/Him.
 ## Skills

-- Programming Languages: [list the programming languages you're proficient in].
+- Programming Languages:C, C++, Python, Javascript,HTML,CSS.
-- Technologies: [list the technologies or frameworks you have experience with].
+- Technologies:
+- - Web.
 - Databases: [mention the databases you're familiar with].
 - Tools: [mention any tools or software you use for development or productivity].
 - Version Control: [mention your experience with version control systems like Git].